temporalio/documentation/docs/content/what-is-a-search-attribute.md

 ### Custom Search Attributes

-Custom Search Attribute keys must be <preview page={HowToAddCustomSearchAttribute}>added to a Temporal Cluster using `tctl`</preview>.
+Custom Search Attributes must be <preview page={HowToAddCustomSearchAttribute}>added to a Temporal Cluster using `tctl`</preview>.
-Adding a Search Attribute key makes it available to use with Workflow Executions within that Cluster.
+Adding a Search Attributes makes it available to use with Workflow Executions within that Cluster.

 There is no hard limit on the number of attributes you can add.
 However, we recommend enforcing the following limits:

-- Number of keys: 100 per Workflow
+- Number of Search Attributes: 100 per Workflow
 - Size of each value: 2 KB per value
-- Total size of keys and values: 40 KB per Workflow
+- Total size of names and values: 40 KB per Workflow

 :::note

 Due to Elasticsearch limitations, you can only add Search Attributes.
-It is not possible to rename Search Attribute keys or remove them from the index schema.
+It is not possible to rename Search Attributes or remove them from the index schema.

 :::

 Search Attributes must be one of the following types:

-- String
+- Text
 - Keyword
 - Int
 - Double